Promoting Your Park

 Promoting Your Park Project

-Post updates on your website, or on social media as your plans progress.
+Post updates on your website or on social media as your plans progress.
 If it fits in your budget, plan a public event when your project is complete and ready to use!
 This might also be an opportunity to highlight the project, and your community, in a local newspaper.

 Finding Your Way

 While your website and online maps are useful tools for someone searching for something specific, there is a user group that you might miss: the accidental visitor.
-In this case, ensure that your community’s visitor centre has updated information on the location, parking, any user fees, and why the park project should be a point of interest on a traveller’s journey through the region.
+In this case, ensure that your community’s visitor centre has updated information on the location, parking, any user fees, and why the park project should be a point of interest on a traveler’s journey through the region.

 Finally, for those seeking things to do in your community, creating a map location on Google and Apple maps can help.
-When you create the entry, make sure that you include images of the park, a description of activities, parking and accessibility information, and nearby amenities that travellers and residents can also enjoy.
+When you create the entry, make sure that you include images of the park, a description of activities, parking and accessibility information, and nearby amenities that travelers and residents can also enjoy.

 Learning As You Go